easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### RcppGSL

-The 'RcppGSL' package provides an easy-to-use interface  between 'GSL' data structures and R using concepts from 'Rcpp' which is itself  a package that eases the interfaces between R and C++.
+The 'RcppGSL' package provides an simple-to-use interface  between 'GSL' data structures and R using concepts from 'Rcpp' which is itself  a package that eases the interfaces between R and C++.

 *homepage*: <https://cran.r-project.org/web/packages/RcppGSL>